efullwood/SQL-RentalProject/README.md

 This project involves creating a database for a fictional instrument rental company, then querying the data using SQL.
-I'm providing the word document with the assignment, the SQL EER diagram, and the code with the queries.
+I'm providing a pdf document with the assignment, the SQL EER diagram, and the code with the queries.